Drew-code/Linear-Regression-Model/README.md

 ```
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.4, random_state=101)
 ```
 The model can now be instantiated.
-Call the linear regression model and assign it to lm.
+Call the linear regression model and assign it to ```lm```.
 Next the model needs to be fitted
 or trained as shown below.
 We can also check the coefficient of each feature below to see which features play the biggest
 role in price change of houses.
-This data is synthetically generated so it might not look accurate, but it is a worth while
+This data is synthetically generated so it might not look realistic, but it is a worth while
 exercise.
-Next the perdictions need to be generated using the .predict() method.
+Next the perdictions need to be generated using the ```.predict()``` method.
 ```
 m = LinearRegression() #creating an instanciation of the linear regression model
 lm.fit(X_train,y_train) #this is attempting to teach the algo based on the training data set that we pulled